Inference of time-ordered multibody interactions: Experiments with synthetic datasets

-\paragraph{g.-} We show two additional experiments to validate the robustness of our algorithm to extract interactions from data.
-First we replicate the experiment in the main text with a different order of $o=3$, see SM Fig. \ref{sup_fig:val0}.
+We also show two additional experiments to validate the robustness of our algorithm to extract interactions from data.
+First we replicate the experiment in the main text with a different order of $o=3$, see Supplementary Fig. \ref{sup_fig:val0}.
 The results are aligned with those in the main text, and show that one can obtain a reducible ensemble of interactions with a good predicting capacity even when there is not enough data to accurately infer the ground truth interactions.\\

 We have carried out a second experiment to explore alphabets with $|X_n| \neq 2$.
-The procedure is the same as the one explained in the main text: we first randomly generate a transition matrix $\T$ and extract the ground truth values for interaction coefficients $a$ and weights $k$.
+The procedure is the same as the one explained in the main text: we first randomly generate a transition matrix $\T$ and extract the ground truth values for interaction coefficients $a$ and reducibilities $r$.
 We then create sequences of length $L=\eta \prod_{n \in \mathcal{N}}|X_n|^{\order}$ from $\T$, and use them to infer $\hat\T$.
-We apply our algorithm to $\hat\T$ and obtain $\hat{a}$ and $\hat{k}$.
+We apply our algorithm to $\hat\T$ and obtain $\hat{a}$ and $\hat{r}$.
 We run $100$ simulations for each different $(X,N,\order)$ tuple.
-See the results in SM Fig. \ref{sup_fig:val}.
+See the results in Supplementary Fig. \ref{sup_fig:val}.

-We observe again the trend explained in the main text: despite interactions being very susceptible to statistical errors, the weights are not.
-This implies that when studying the dynamics of a time-ordered and multibody system, the reducibility of inferred interaction decomposition will be close to the correct value even if interaction themselves are different.\\
+We observe again the trend explained in the main text: despite interactions being very susceptible to statistical errors, the reducibility is not.
+This implies that when studying the dynamics of a time-ordered and multibody system, the reducibility of inferred interaction decomposition will be close to the correct value even if interaction themselves are different.